LaneOuyang/heat-tutorial/README.md

 ## TL;DR Remix
 ### Author: Pablo <paul.nelson@rackspace.com>

 This repo is ___not___ intended to be comprehensive documentation, though we do our best to make sure references to comprehensive documentation are provided along the way.
-An excellent overall reference is the [OpenStack Developer Heat Template Guide](http://docs.openstack.org/developer/heat/template_guide/).
+An excellent overall reference is the <a href="http://docs.openstack.org/developer/heat/template_guide/" target="_blank">OpenStack Developer Heat Template Guide</a>.

 This repo ___is___ intended to provide a growing list of hands-on tutorials that each can be completed in 20 minutes or less, which start as simple as possible and continually build on the knowledge gained in previous tutorials.